Nukesor/pueue/README.md

 ## Why should I use it?

-Everybody who lives on the command line had this situation, when one needed to transfer huge amounts of data in different directories.
+Everybody who lives on the command line had this situation, when one needed to unzip or transfer huge amounts of data in different directories.

 This normally ends with about 10 open terminals/tmux sessions and an overchallenged hard drive.